This post may contain affiliate links. Please read our disclosure policy.

 - Place the balls of cookie dough on ungreased baking sheets.

-- Bake for about 18-20 minutes.
+- ake for about 18-20 minutes.
 When just the edges of the cookies start to brown, you know they are done.
 The middle part of each cookie is going to appear undercooked.
 This is what you want.

 - Allow the cookies to cool on the baking sheet for about 10 minutes before transferring them to a wire rack to cool completely.
 As the cookies cool, they will lose the appearance that make them look like they are undercooked.
-Make sure to allow the cookies to cool completely!
+Make sure to allow the cookies to cool completely.

 - Store leftovers in an air-tight container.